vedi/knowledge-base/src/documents/unity/grow/Grow_Insights.html.md

 ### UserInsights

 `UserInsights` holds insights related to the user currently playing the game.
-Located in `SoomlaInsights` and can be accessed using `SoomlaInsights.UserInsights`.
+Located in `GrowInsights` and can be accessed using `GrowInsights.UserInsights`.

 #### Members